changrunner/ms_sql_load_from_csv/README.md

 - capitalized
 - non-alphanumeric characters become '_'

-One extra column will be added 'AUDIT_CREATE_UTC_DATETIME'.
-This is one utc datetime per file.
-This way you can distinguish per file based on the audit date.
+Two extra column will be added:
+- 'AUDIT_CREATE_UTC_DATETIME': This is one utc datetime per file.
+- 'CSV_FILE_NAME': The name of the csv file that was load excluding the directory.